Claudia Chaufan

 Biography

-I teach or have taught courses in the sociology of health, medicine and science, in comparative health policy, in the politics of global health, in the sociology of power, and in sociological theory.
-My research and my teaching have always been tightly intertwined.
-I have developed very close bonds with many students and my teaching continuously challenges me to clarify my ideas, seek better ways to communicate them, and sharpen my ability to articulate the power of the sociological lens that has so deeply transformed my intellectual, professional, civic, and personal lives.
+I teach / have taught courses in the sociology of health, illness, and medicine, in comparative health policy, in the politics of health/global health, in the sociology of power, and in sociological theory.
+My research and my teaching have co-evolved and become intertwined, as I seek better ways to train my students in the sociological lens and in the tools of critical inquiry that have so deeply transformed my own intellectual, professional, civic, and personal lives.

 Other York Affiliations